itaitzruia4/NLPSD/README.md

 - speaker_cnt: a Counter object that counts the number of times each Knesset member has spoken.
 - n_speakers: Number of speakers in the meeting.
 - n_speaks: Number of times someone spoke during the meeting (the length of the conversation).

-## Acknowledgments
-The regex patterns for warning detection were inspired by [references to be added here].
-The AlephBert model used in the aggressiveness scoring was fine-tuned based on the original BERT implementation by Google and the AlephBert code provided by [references to be added here].

 ## Disclaimer
 Please note that the automatic detection of warnings and removals, as well as the evaluation of aggressiveness, might not be 100% accurate.
 Human review and validation of the results are recommended.